JosuK22/Portfolio/README.md

 ## Hosting with GitHub Pages

-To host your React NotesApp using GitHub Pages, follow these steps:
+To host your React Portfolio using GitHub Pages, follow these steps:

 1. **Install the gh-pages package**
     ```bash